-CIA Trainee Washes Out Of Bomb-Detection, Reassigned To Living Room
+CIA Trainee Washes Out Of Bomb Detection, Reassigned To Living Room

 The black Labrador was in an intensive course of study to learn how to sniff out bombs.
 But Lulu just wasn't that interested.

-"[It's] imperative that the dogs enjoy the job they're doing," the Central Intelligence Agency writes in a news release on Wednesday announcing Lulu's reassignment to her handler's living room.
+"[It's] imperative that the dogs enjoy the job they're doing," the CIA writes in a news release on Wednesday announcing Lulu's reassignment to her handler's living room.

 If you're a dog, sniffing out explosives is apparently one of those jobs that you either love or hate.
-And Lulu just couldn't muster the mojo for poking her muzzle into metal cans and around concrete blocks hoping to catch the distinctive aroma of C-4 or some other bomb component used by the bad guys.
+And Lulu just couldn't muster the mojo for poking her muzzle into metal cans and around concrete blocks hoping to catch the distinctive aroma of C-4 or some other bomb component.

 We’ll miss Lulu, but it was right decision for her & we wish her all the best in her new life!https://t.co/nPZl6YWNKb pic.twitter.com/Mbcr9C7wUY— CIA (@CIA) October 18, 2017